 Commonly goldfish always appear to be hungry, but take note overfeeding will harm your fish take a look at our fish food for goldfish article.

-Platy fish or plates, are part of the Poecilidae family which means they are part of the group of livebearers.
+Platy fish or plates are part of the Poeciliidae family which means they are part of the group of livebearers.

 Xiphophorus maculatus and Xiphophorus variatus are the two different platy species from which all platy variations are bred for aquarium purposes.

 Guppy fish or guppies are one of the most colorful tropical freshwater fish around, they are small and easy to take care of.